swallowingspecialist/hugo-repo-1/site/content/values/_index.md

       since 2004.
 She is proficient in English and Malay both for written and spoken language, and is conversant in Mandarin, Cantonese, Hokkien, and Hainanese.
-  - heading: Swallowing Difficulty
-    imageUrl: /img/about-direct-sourcing.jpg
-    text: >-
-      Assessment

-      Our assessments aim to identify the causes of the swallowing problem.
-Only when the causes are identified can accurate diagnosis be made which will then lead to better treatment outcome.
-Assessments will include one or more of the following:-

-      Clinical Bedside Evaluation

-      Videofluoroscopy (X-ray of Swallowing)

-      Fiberoptic Endoscopic Evaluation of Swallowing (FEES)

-      <h2>Treatment</h2>

-      Treatment will be specific in targeting the underlying cause/s of the swallowing problem.
-There is no one ultimate treatment or solution in treating swallowing difficulties.
-Our treatment may include a combination of the following approaches:-

-      Computerized swallowing therapy (sEMG Biofeedback Assisted Therapy)

-      VitalStim Therapy

-      Specific swallowing exercises targeting specific swallowing problems

-      Prosthetic management
-  - {}
 ---